oscgonfer/a-que-huelen-las-nubes/README.md

 Main code based on: https://github.com/Project-Liquid/websockets-serial

-Code for rendering a fake newspaper, taken from this codepel example: https://www.codepel.com/html-css/css-newspaper-layout-template/
+Code for rendering a fake newspaper, taken and adapted from this codepel example: https://www.codepel.com/html-css/css-newspaper-layout-template/